egberts/egberts.github.io-src/content/articles/vim-debugging.md

 hi<namedStmtKeyword> trans<namedStmtKeyword> lo<Statement>
 ```

-This means `namedStmtKeyword` syntax was matched to the word `acl`,
+This means `namedStmtKeyword` syntax matched to the word `acl`,
 transitioned from `namedStmtKeyword` macro, and got highlighted with
 a color of `Statement`.

 Show Me The Colors!
 -------------------

 I wanted to know what color `Statement` was, as well as what  available
 colors I can in my new syntax file; to get the colors actually used
 for the test-text file, execute in your "viewing" (2nd) Vim
 terminal for this example:

 ```vim
 :syntax
 ```

 Now you are seeing all the possible colors used for each syntax macro
 (or lack thereof if you have forgotten).

-And its `:syntax` output is
-fed via Unix pipe through the `less` utility.
+And its `:syntax` output got fed using a Unix pipe through the `less` utility.
 Use spacebar/PgUp/PgDn/Up/Down to scroll through the entire
 pre-processed syntax file during this `:syntax` viewing.
 Press `q` to quit.

 Vim `:syntax` command is that first debugging tool showing you all the
-highlight syntaxes and its coloring.
-Very useful for
+highlight syntaxes and its coloring: useful for
 one of final validations.

 Reload Function Key
 -------------------

 For the second function (F12) key, I found from StackOverflow that Vim
 reload (`:source $MYVIMRC`) command.
 It's a nice command that
-does the equivalence (but, as I've discovered, NOT EXACTLY THE SAME)
+does the equivalence (but, as I've discovered, NOT THE SAME)
 thing of reloading your newly changed Vim syntax file during my typical
 development cycle as described in the first section of this page.

 NOTE: There may be some other disruptive Vim commands like
 `:set ft=sh` in your `~/.vimrc` that
 WILL actually break the ability to cleanly reload your
 `syntax-file-under-test.vim` file: so, comment those out.
 I had to
 do the basic divide-and-conquer of putting this Vim command: